JensJoschi/plant_model_ibm/README.md

-# INTERNAL USE ONLY, NO PROPAGATION, CONVEYING OR DISTRIBUTION WITHOUT EXPLICIT PERMISSSION

 # Version

-This readme concerns Plant model version 0.5.6.
+This readme concerns Plant model version 1.0.0.
 Please make sure the documentation matches the version you would like to use.

 # Overview

 This repository hosts the ECOLOPES Plant model.
-It is meant for use within the computational workflow (WP3) of ECOLOPES, but we may in the future publish it as stand-alone model for research use as well.
+It is meant for use within the computational workflow (WP3) of ECOLOPES/plugin for grasshopper, but we may in the future publish it as stand-alone model for research use as well.

 The folder /doc contains figures relevant for this documentation.
 The folder /include contains dependencies: nlohmann::json, easylogging++, and a few files from the ECOLOPES ECOLOGICAL MODEL.
 It also includes the public header file of the plant model library (the output of this repo).